Possession of Drug Paraphernalia Charges in Raleigh

-North Carolina is not as kind to those found in possession of paraphernalia associated with a controlled substances such as cocaine, meth or heroin.
+North Carolina is not as kind to those found in possession of paraphernalia associated with controlled substances such as cocaine, meth, or heroin.
 You will be looking at harsher jail terms than marijuana paraphernalia, and there is less of a likelihood for leniency by the prosecution.

 A conviction for possession of drug paraphernalia, unrelated to marijuana, is a class 1 misdemeanor punishable by one to 120 days in jail depending on criminal history.

 It doesn’t matter if you were charged with possession of drug paraphernalia or possession of marijuana paraphernalia, you will need the experience of the defense attorneys at the Coolidge Law Firm.

 Possession of a Controlled Substance